 From Trick or Treat to a parade, it is an event that attracts young Muslims significantly.

-Even something as simple as walking into the grocery shop becomes difficult, because these celebrations are very prominent and promoted in the west.
+Even something as simple as walking into the grocery store becomes difficult because these celebrations are very prominent and promoted in the west.

 People, being unaware of its origin, fall into its deceptive cult.

 When kids come home from school, they beg their parents to take them out.
 Dressed as witches and monsters, they go from door to door, asking for mouthwatering treats.

 The question lingers in the minds of many Muslim parents: how to deal with our kids who are tempted to celebrate Halloween?

 Involve Them in Your Discussions

 As parents, we should incorporate Halloween and every other un-Islamic event into our family discussions since it affects us greatly in western society.

 We need to make our spouses, and more importantly, our kids, aware of what is going on around us.

 Take the time out today and sit down with your kids!
 Explain to them the harm that is generated by these occasions.